 With a presence in the UK, and The Netherlands, this is a multinational business.
 Many employees work without regular access to computers or their phones, making communication and connection a challenge.

-Spirit Energy was already working with Hemsley Fraser on a flagship leadership L&D program.
+Spirit Energy was already working with Hemsley Fraser on a flagship leadership L&D programme.
 As the company managed the uncertainty of Covid-19, alongside internal changes and a volatile market, Spirit Energy needed new ways to ensure effective collaboration and to embrace a culture of learning.

 The Hub has become the home of L&D for Spirit Energy.
 In addition to using the Hub to host its own content, Spirit Energy has worked with Hemsley Fraser to create and tailor content which supports staff as they navigate uncertainty.
 Topics include hybrid working, going digital, mental health, and diversity, inclusion and belonging.

-Additionally, Spirit Energy is using the Hub to onboard new staff members, provide employees with user guides and pilot blended learning programs.
+Additionally, Spirit Energy is using the Hub to onboard new staff members, provide employees with user guides and pilot blended learning programmes.
 The Hub’s content is available on-demand and is accessible at the point of need.

 Spirit Energy’s aim was to create an equal learning opportunity for staff working across locations, half of which spent their working day away from screens.
 This means learning in the flow of work is more of a challenge.
 The Hub has helped learning to become closer to operations by demonstrating the benefits to learners and providing them with a positive and easy learning experience.